atomist/samples/README.md

 ## Running the Samples

 Before you can run any of the samples from this repository you need to install the Atomist CLI.
-Plese follow [Developer Quick Start][atomist-quick] to set up your environment.
+Please follow [Developer Quick Start][atomist-quick] to set up your environment.

 Once the Atomist CLI is installed, you run any of the examples by simply